ga4gh-metadata/SchemaBlocks/README.md

 * documentation of data formats and standards
 * ... and probably other "things" related to the building of APIs and resources related top GA4GH

+The project does __not__ intent to build a monolithic API, but rather help to exchange usable components for creating implementations.

 Currently, this site just represents skeleton schema elements, derived from the original, then monolithic GA4GH schema.

 The primary documents are in the [yaml](./yaml/) directory, with JSON versions and examples extracted from them.
 The "readable" documentation is also created from the YAML files and can be accessed through the links below.